tencurse/neocities-v2/src/blog/2023-06-08 - Nuking stylesheets.md

 I don’t know if this will be the final version, but it was a really good exercise for me to create designs without the constraints of coding.
 The great thing about it is that if I ever decide to not go with this design, it’s not really a big deal to delete it or just create a new file or save it for later.

 Implementing a prototype is *also* a different monster, and it will be a first for me!
 This time I am experimenting with [Astro](https://astro.build/), just to add another layer of challenge.{% footnoteNum %}{% footnote "Again, you don’t have to do this.
-Vanila HTML and CSS can already be good enough." %}
+Vanilla HTML and CSS can already be good enough." %}

 ### It doesn’t have to end there